richintheflow/Vim4Writing/README.md

 # Vim4Writing

 The package includes a .vimrc file with essential settings tailored for novel writing.
 It features a 75-character soft wrap configuration, along with a word count display at the bottom of the screen.
 The word count also includes a line that aggregates the total number of words in the current paragraph, making it easier to manage and format your text.
+'F12' rewrap the text if there is a window change width.

 Additionally, the setup comes with three dictionaries (French, English, and Spanish) and three thesauruses (French, English, and Spanish), ensuring comprehensive language support.